acmeair/acmeair-nodejs/README_Bluemix.md

 	cf push acmeair-authservice --no-start -c "node authservice-app.js"

+Again, "acmeair-authservice" needs to be unique.

-#### Now that the authentication service is running, you can configure the web application to use it by setting the following user defined environment variable stopping the application first
+#### Now that the authentication service is running, you can configure the web application to use it by setting the following user defined environment

+variable stopping the application first

 	cf stop acmeair-nodejs